tinode/chat/docs/API.md

                           // message, always present
   what: "read", // string, one of "kp", "recv", "read", see client-side {note},
                 // always present
-  seq: 123, // integer, ID of the message that client has acknowledged,
+  seq_id: 123, // integer, ID of the message that client has acknowledged,
             // guaranteed 0 < read <= recv <= {ctrl.params.seq}; present for rcpt &
             // read
 }